We just bought our 3rd mobile home to flip. It was so ridiculously easy, I couldn't believe it.

 I learned money is not just for making, it is also for wise giving, saving and spending.
 Money can be used to feed children, purchase homes, support charities, fund businesses and assets, and build a legacy.
 With the help of my new fiancee(now husband), working 3 healing businesses, I upped my net worth by $150,000 in 4 years.
-We purchased a home, and now are able to give 10% of our income each month to charities and put 30-50% of our income into investments.
+We purchased a home, and give 10% of our income each month to charities and put 30-50% of our income into investments.

 I now feel passionate about helping people build wealth FROM THE GROUND UP!

 It may work for someone with a trust fund to take on debt, knowing their half-million dollar home or their investments are ample collateral.
 For someone like that, big lifestyle is a pleasant perk.
 More power to them!
 But debt and big lifestyle are actually DANGEROUS for someone who is just starting to grow their wealth, or is in the middle stages.
 Debt eats up cash flow, masks your profit, and decreases your net worth.
 Plus it puts your family at risk of losing what you do have.

 Luckily ANYONE can build debt-free wealth if they focus on it

 1. Avoid debt like the plague.
 Pay cash for EVERYTHING!
 This keeps you honest, and out of the "impressing other people" trap.
 If your clients don't love you for your primary product or service, all the extra bells and whistles in the world won't convince them anyway.
 Let them love you for you!